AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 ![The boxplot displaying payment providers](/img/img16.png)

 Looking at this graph we can see three different plots representing **'Halyk'**, **'Jusan'**, and **'Kaspi'** in green, orange and red respectively.

-The horizontal line in the middle of sandglass shape is the median, the sandglass shape itself is the IQR, where the bottom part is the second quartile, the top part is the third quartile, everything above it is the fourth quartile, and everything below IQR is the first quartile.
-Also we can see the outliers represented as single point isolated from the rest of the dataset.
+Think of the sandglass shape like this: the middle line is the median, the whole sandglass thing is the IQR.
+The bottom part is the second quartile, the top part is the third quartile, above it is the fourth quartile, and below the IQR is the first quartile.
+And the outlier?
+It's a lonely point that separated from the Halyk Group boxplot.

-If made it this far, then congrats fellow, now you can perform basic descriptive analysis using measures of Central Tendency and Variablity.
+If you made it this far, then congrats fellow!
+You've learn how to perform decent descriptive analysis using measures of Central Tendency and Variablity.
 The next section would get a little bit tricky, but pretty much exciting for nerds like me.

 ## Variance